English essayist Joseph Addison once said, “No one is more cherished in this world than someone who lightens the burden of another.”

 Many small business owners find themselves weathering a deluge of emails day after day without having the time to sort or answer them properly.
 As an email administrator, you take the reins on your client’s inbox by organizing inbound emails and providing customer service-based responses.

 Even if you aren’t comfortable with common email platforms like Gmail or Outlook, it doesn’t take much training to learn the tools you need to succeed.
 Provided you’re an organized person who isn’t overwhelmed by an inbox with double (or triple) digit emails, experience is not required.

-If you’re interested in this kind of work but lacking confidence in the technical aspects of email management, Horkey Handbook offers a specialized course for VAs that will teach you how to rule the inbox and find clients.
+If you’re interested in this kind of work but lacking confidence in the technical aspects of email management, CareerStep offers a specialized course for Executive Assistants that will teach you how to improve your writing, communication, and computer skills.

 2. Data Entry